Satvik601/capstone-template-satvik601/README.md

 - Ensure the state stores enriched, evidence-based analyses.
 - If using MCP or tool-calling module, integrate retrieval as a tool call.

-[TODO] Step 9: Polish the final report structure and formatting
+[DONE] Step 9: Polish the final report structure and formatting
 → Uses: Structured Output
 - Define a consistent multi-section consulting report (Snapshot, Bottlenecks, Root Causes, Action Plan, KPIs).
 - Enforce structured output using templates or schema-guided prompting.